apache/beam/examples/templates/java/kafka-to-pubsub/README.md

             AvroDataClassKafkaAvroDeserializer.class, AvroCoder.of(AvroDataClass.class)) // put your classes here
         ...
 ```
+- [OPTIONAL TO IMPLEMENT] Add [Beam Transform](https://beam.apache.org/documentation/programming-guide/#transforms) if it necessary in your case.
-- Modify the write step in the [KafkaToPubsub class](kafka-to-pubsub/src/main/java/org/apache/beam/templates/KafkaToPubsub.java) by putting your Schema class to "writeAvrosToPubSub" step.
+- Modify the write step in the [KafkaToPubsub class](src/main/java/org/apache/beam/templates/KafkaToPubsub.java) by putting your Schema class to "writeAvrosToPubSub" step.
+    - NOTE: if it changed during the transform, you suold use changed one class definition.
 ```java
 if (options.getOutputFormat() == FormatTransform.FORMAT.AVRO) {
       ...